-The Basic fuchsin stain is used in a variety of staining methods including Ziehl Neelsen technique, Taylor’s protocol, aldehyde fuchsin method, Mowry’s aldehyde fuchsin modification method, PAS method, and the Feulgen staining procedure.
+The Basic fuchsin stain is used in a variety of staining methods including the Ziehl Neelsen technique, Taylor’s protocol, aldehyde fuchsin method, Mowry’s aldehyde fuchsin modification method, PAS method, and the Feulgen staining procedure.
 All these staining techniques have basic fuchsin in one of the solutions.
 The protocols followed for these staining techniques are discussed below:

-The red stained acid-fast bacilli with a blue background were analyzed under the microscope.
+The red-stained acid-fast bacilli with a blue background were analyzed under the microscope.

 This staining technique is used for Gram-negative and Gram-positive bacteria.
 The staining procedure for Taylor’s method is described as follows: